Last parent of a child killed in 1963 church bombing dies

 BIRMINGHAM, Ala.
-(AP) — The last living parent of any of the four Black girls killed in the 1963 Alabama church bombing died Sunday.
+(AP) — Maxine McNair, the last living parent of any of the four Black girls killed in a 1963 Alabama church bombing, died Sunday.
 She was 93.

 McNair's daughter, 11-year-old Denise McNair, was the youngest girl killed in the bombing of Birmingham’s 16th Street Baptist Church, the deadliest single attack of the civil rights movement.
 Also killed were three 14-year-olds: Addie Mae Collins, Carole Rosamond Robertson and Cynthia Dionne Wesley.